AlexxNica/stacki-kubernetes/README.md

 * Access

 Yeah access on bare metal is funky because there's no automatic loadbalancer that multiplexes the pods to the external world.
-AWS and GCE both do this but that's because they way their hands and invoke incantations.
+AWS and GCE both do this but that's because they wave their hands and invoke incantations.
+Those three witches in Macbeth?
+Yeah, employees 11,12, and 13.
 It's magic and they don't care if you think that.

-There are a couple of ways to get to the dashboard
+There are a couple of ways to get to the dashboard:

 - Path 1
 ```